lmammino/loige.co/astro/src/content/posts/2018-11-11_emerging-javascript-pattern-multiple-return-values/index.md

   - react
   - lua
   - go
+description: This article explores how to simulate multiple return values in JavaScript using arrays and objects.
+It covers use cases like React Hooks and async/await error handling.
+The pattern enables elegant APIs but has performance implications.
 ---

 In this article, I want to explore an interesting pattern that I am seeing more and more in JavaScript code which allows you to return multiple values from a function.